tobealive/docs/docs/concepts/compile-time/constants.md

 - `@VMOD_FILE` – contents of the nearest **v.mod** file (as a string).
 - `@VMODROOT` – folder, where the nearest **v.mod** file is (as a string).

 That allows you to do the following example, useful while debugging/logging/tracing your code:

 ```v play
 eprintln('file: ' + @FILE + ' | line: ' + @LINE + ' | fn: ' + @MOD + '../..' + @FN)
 ```

-Another example, is if you want to embed the version/name from **v.mod** *inside* your executable:
+Another example is if you want to embed the version/name from **v.mod** *inside* your executable:

 ```v ignore
 import v.vmod